Financial system implementations can make or break how successful and beneficial the new software is to the organization.

 Then, evaluate how each option compares and stacks up against the competition.
-While it can be difficult to find everything a business needs in one software, it’s important to balance the must-have features against the cost.
+While finding everything a business needs in one software can be challenging, it’s important to balance the must-have features against the cost.

 Step 3: account for external consulting needs

-Even if a company is using outside help, it is still imperative to have a team of employees within the company oversee the implementation process.
+Even if a company is using outside help, it is still imperative to have a team of employees oversee the implementation process.
 Thes employees can be both a resource for the implementation team and help ensure the project is completed on time and within budget.

-Note: Some software implementations can absorb a substantial amount of time – make sure each employee involved has the time to spare or shift their responsibilities as necessary.
+Note: Some software implementations can absorb a substantial amount of time—ensure each employee involved has the time to spare or shift their responsibilities as necessary.

 Step 4: engage key stakeholders